intxlog/react-ui-library/README.md

 ## Theming

 Components can be themed by including the folliwing snippet in your CSS.
 Then it is just a matter of changing the values to the desired values.
+The values displayed are the default values.
 ```css
 :root {
   --colorPrimaryBase: #073451;